 Charlie Brown Lake

 Shortly, we reached Upper Garfield Mountain Lake’s north shore.
-From there, we worked our way up in the steep forest to Charlie Brown Lake.
-But in hindsight, we could’ve been on milder terrain by going up through the lake’s outlet to avoid rolling hills.
+Then we went up in the steep forest to Charlie Brown Lake.
+In hindsight, we could’ve gone up through the lake’s outlet to be on milder terrain.

-Later we went down to the west shore.
-Then it was only another 1300′ to reach the top of Treen Peak.
+From the lake’s west shore, it was only 1300′ to the top of Treen Peak.
 But the annoying snow conditions had us move at turtle speed.
 Though, glad it wasn’t the wet stuff that would’ve heightened the avalanche danger.

 See more trip photos here.